lgiordani/cabook/manuscript/part_1_tools/chapter_02_on_unit_testing.md

 # Chapter 2 - On unit testing

+{icon: quote-right}
+B> _Describe in single words, only the good things that come into your mind about your mother._
+B> - Blade Runner (1982)

 ## Introduction

 What I introduced in the previous chapter is commonly called "unit testing", since it focuses on testing a single and very small unit of code.
 As simple as it may seem, the TDD process has some caveats that are worth being discussed.
 In this chapter I discuss some aspects of TDD and unit testing that I consider extremely important.